Sun2yKid/Go/A Tour of Go/readme.md

 start a new goroutine running

 ## Channels
-Channels are a typed conduit through which you can send and receive values with the channel operator, `<-`
+Channels are a typed conduit through which you can send and receive values with the channel operator, `<-`. // communication among goroutines.
 ```
 ch <- v    // Send v to channel ch.
 v := <- ch // Receive from ch, and assign value to v.